MicrosoftDocs/azure-docs/articles/data-factory/copy-data-to-from-oracle.md

 ## Prerequisites

 To copy data from/to an Oracle database that is not publicly accessible, you need to set up a self-hosted Integration Runtime.
-See [Self-hosted Integration Runtime](create-self-hosted-integration-runtime.md) article to learn details.
+See [Self-hosted Integration Runtime](create-self-hosted-integration-runtime.md) article for details about integration runtime.
 The Integration Runtime provides a built-in Oracle driver, therefore you don't need to manually install any driver when copying data from/to Oracle.

 ## Getting started